torresdigital/completely-uninstall-lamp-on-ubuntu/README.md

 ## How to use (( como usar ))

-### 1 - Git / Downliad
+### 1 - Git / Download
+just use this command, copy and past on you terminal //  (( copie e cole o comando abaixo no seu terminal ))

+'''
-just use this command, copy and past on you terminal: git clone https://github.com/atorresbr/completely-uninstall-lamp-on-ubuntu.git && cd completely-uninstall-lamp-on-ubuntu && sudo ./remove-lamp.sh
+git clone https://github.com/atorresbr/completely-uninstall-lamp-on-ubuntu.git && cd completely-uninstall-lamp-on-ubuntu && sudo ./remove-lamp.sh
+'''